 Achalasia most commonly occurs in middle-aged or older adults and may also be genetic.
-Chagas disease, a condition that results from a parasitic infection, or cancer of the esophagus or upper stomach may also cause similar symptoms.
+Chagas disease, a condition that results from a parasitic infection, or cancer of the esophagus or upper stomach can cause similar symptoms.

-The diagnostic workup first includes an upper GI barium study and then an endoscopy.
+The diagnostic work-up first includes an upper GI barium study, followed by an endoscopy.
 The diagnosis is then confirmed by measuring the strength of the esophageal muscles (manometry) to demonstrate the lack of relaxation and abnormal wave of contractions characteristic of achalasia.

 Other diagnostic tests include: